erinkeith/erinkeith.github.io/135/topics/arrays.md

 <h2>Arrays</h2>
 <p><strong>Arrays</strong> allow us to store multiple values of the same data type in a group.</p>
 <p>Let's say we're writing an application which needs to store 3 air temperature measurements throughout the day.
-It might make sense to create 3 variables:<br>
+It might make sense to create 3 <strong>scalar</strong> (single value) variables:<br>
   <code>double sunriseTemp, noonTemp, sunsetTemp;</code><br>
   <br>But what if we need to store measurements for every hour?
 Or every 15 minutes?
 There's got to be an easier way than declaring 24 or 96 different variables!
-Enter <strong>arrays</strong> to the rescue!
+Since they are considered <strong>composite</strong> (multiple values), <strong>arrays</strong> can come to the rescue!
 </p>
 <ul>
     <li><a href="#syntax">Syntax</a></li>